redux-saga/redux-saga/CONTRIBUTING.md

 Contributing to redux-saga isn't limited to just filing bugs, users are more than welcomed to make suggestions, report any issue they may find, and make pull requests to help make redux-saga better.

+Before opening an issue, please search the [issue tracker](https://github.com/redux-saga/redux-saga/issues) to make sure your issue hasn't already been reported.

 ## Working on redux-saga

 ### Prerequisites